 We’re all for WhatsApp marketing innovation.
 In fact, we honestly believe that there’s no other way.
 If a company isn’t striving for better, they simply won’t last.
-The digital space is highly competitive, so partner up with a WhatsApp business marketing provider that is working towards, or already touts these great features.
+The digital space is highly competitive, so partner up with a WhatsApp marketing software tools provider that is working towards, or already touts these great features.

 The more expansive your digital web of communication is, the better.
 Tons of WhatsApp marketing providers offer the email capture feature, but barely allow for email integration except WAScript.
 We’d recommend all to use the feature to capture emails that are automatically added to their provider database and campaign flow.
 Let’s just say you use MailChimp.